In Our Sustainable home in Delhi, we embark on an incredible journey of Urban Farming with every aspect pollution-free and eco-friendly

 Greenhouses around our home in Delhi Grow 15000 plants of vegetables, herbs ,fruits and 120 kg of fresh water fish a year, using Aquaponics and Permaculture, using only 1000 litres of water a day

-• grow organic vegetables, herbs, fruits , freshwater fish in your home with Aquaponics and Permaculture, in whatever empty space you have :
+grow organic vegetables, herbs, fruits , freshwater fish in your home with Aquaponics and Permaculture,

-• Compost kitchen and garden waste to grow food,
+Compost kitchen and garden waste to grow food, so no waste leaves the home

-• Set up an Agrivoltaic solar system in our home
+Set up an Agrivoltaic solar system on the rooftop to provide electricity for your home and for growing food in your home

 The air we breathe is making us sick, destroying our lungs :